dropwizard/dropwizard/docs/source/getting-started.rst

 Gradle_, SBT_, Leiningen_, or Gant_ fan, that’s cool, but we use Maven and we'll be using Maven as we go through this example service.
 If you have any questions about how Maven works, `Maven: The Complete Reference`__ should have what you’re looking for.
-(We’re assuming you know how to create a new Maven project.)
+(We’re assuming you know how to create a new Maven project.
+If not, you can use `this <https://gist.github.com/2019732>`_ to get started.)

 .. _Maven: http://maven.apache.org
 .. _Ant: http://ant.apache.org/